doyle-kfd/GaelForce/README.md

 | Create Graph | Select 2         | <img src="docs/readme_images/google-chart-output.png" alt="google chart output " width="400"/>    |
 | Write to Google sheet | Select 3         | <img src="docs/readme_images/output-to-google-sheet.png" alt="write to google sheet " width="400"/>    |
 | Exit | Select 4      | Returns to previous menu, Select the data you want to display  |

+#### If you select a date range with more than 30 rows in the data set, you will not see the 1.
+Print to screen  option.

+- If you want to test this, a date range with only 24 records is 10-10-2023 - 10-10-2023
+- If you select this date range you will get the option to print to screen